georgizhivankin/boxsupport/Readme.md

 # Conclusion

 I hope I have explained why I have decided to write the app the way I did it and the limitations of my approach.
-I know that it is not perfect from a commercial standpoint, but I believe that it shows enough PHP / MySQL, HTML and CSS skills for you to familiarise yourself with my thinking and style of coding.
+I know that it is not perfect from a commercial standpoint, but I believe that it shows enough PHP / MySQL, HTML and CSS skills for you to familiarise yourself with my thinking and coding style.